Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 You can verify that the data have been downloaded successfully by exploring the folders in "technical_deployment/train_model/data/grocery".

 ### Train the Model

-Download the file *AlexNet.model* from [here](https://www.cntk.ai/Models/AlexNet/AlexNet.model) and place it into the subfolder *technical_deployment/train_model/resources/cntk*.

 Open a command window and type the following to train the model.
 It takes about 1 minute to run "4_trainSVM.py" and the other scripts complete within seconds.